 Stylistic options for conveying inner monologue

 Let me suggest a few ground rules for including monologue in your novel.
-First, I advise that you do not use quotation marks around a character’s thoughts, as the reader will naturally assume the words are being spoken out loud and will have to suffer an immersion breaking adjustment when they realize they were following a thought instead (usually only when they get to a “he thought” at the end of a sentence).
+First, I advise that you do not use quotation marks around a character’s thoughts.
+If you do, the reader will naturally assume that the words are being spoken out loud and will have to suffer an immersion breaking adjustment when they realize they were following a thought instead (usually only when they get to a “he thought” at the end of a sentence).

 Next, monologues almost always occur in the first person present tense, although at times characters will think in the past tense when contemplating prior events.
 In my experience, the best way to indicate that a sentence is a line of monologue is to place it in italics in a new paragraph.
 However, if you are just summarizing the character’s thinking and not relaying it directly, italics are unnecessary.
 When using italics, monologue tags become unnecessary, although you may choose to include them (rarely) for stylistic purposes (e.g. thought, remembered, pondered, realized, etc.)

-Whatever style you ultimately decide on, make sure to be consistent throughout your novel, as your reader will quickly adapt to your convention and expect it going forwards (breaking their immersion if you stop and change things up).
+Whatever style you ultimately decide on, make sure to be consistent throughout your novel, as your reader will quickly adapt to your convention and expect it going forwards (breaking their immersion each time that you stop and change things up).

 That’s it for our discussion on dialogue and speech tags, now it’s time to head over to the next entry and dive into the various components of scenecrafting.